nealpalmer/UsbJoy/README.md

 To add to this readme+files:
 - mechanical drawing of the board (wid, hei, hole locations)
 - update code when I'm done fiddling with stuff
-- Add smartbutton.hex and usbjoy.hex files so that the IDE doesn't have to be installed (no such luck for Arduino).
 - Add pictures where appropriate (pickit programming, USB programming cable)
 - Add pictures of a SmartButton programming cable.
 - A description of how to get feedback from the robot to the leds.
 Does this require a networktables application?
 Or use Force-Feedback mechanisms?